NuclearInstruments/SCISDK/docs/README.md

 - Include both libraries's jar files in your project

 ### 8.2 Include in a Maven managed project
-To use SciSDK in a Maven mamaged java project you need to:
+To use SciSDK in a Maven managed java project you need to:
 - Copy dependency xml formatted string of the latest version of SciSDK java wrapper from [Maven Central Repository](https://mvnrepository.com/artifact/io.github.NuclearInstruments/JSciSDK), for example for library version 1.1 will be:
 ```xml
 <!-- https://mvnrepository.com/artifact/io.github.NuclearInstruments/JSciSDK -->